Gauge Symmetries, Contact Reduction, and Singular Field Theories: An Example

 The evolution of a function $f$ is then computed from $\{f,H^c_0\}_{DJ}\,|_{\scriptscriptstyle C_1}$, and we find that

 which coincides precisely with the corresponding set of expressions (\ref{Eq:Eg1ContactEquations1}), deduced by first restricting the pre-symplectic system, and then making a symmetry reduction.
-Additionally, since $\mathcal{P}$ was, by construction, the maximal set of points at which the solutions (\ref{Eq:Eg1SympEoM}) are well-defined, we are assured that both (\ref{Eq:Eg1ContactEquations1}) and (\ref{Eq:Eg1ContactEquations2}) faithfully reproduce the original dynamics at all points of the reduced space.\\

-In this example, we have provided an explicit illustration of how a constrained Hamiltonian system may be reduced to a simpler, dynamically-equivalent theory, by identifying and excising an unphysical scaling degree of freedom.
+In this example, we have provided an explicit illustration of how a constrained Hamiltonian system may be reduced to a simpler, dynamically-equivalent theory, by identifying and excising a superfluous scaling degree of freedom.
 Whilst relatively simple in nature, the system considered has allowed us to present a fully-worked example of the commutativity of contact reduction and phase space restriction, and thus concludes our treatment of particle dynamics.